mikehemming/UofM_cybersecurity/Section_02_Homework/Michael_Hemming_Unit_02_Homework.md

 ### 2. What is the preferred employee behavior?

-1) Make sure all devices are PIN/Password protected using min 6 digit pin.
-Biometrics are also acceptable
+1) All devices should have PIN/Password or biometric protrection to access company apps and data at a minimum.
+Minimum 6 digit pin or password conforming to approved password policy.
+Employees must report lost or stolen device within 24 hours to SOC team.

 2) Apps should only be downloaded from approved app stores and should be on IT's approved app list.
 All other apps should be approved by IT prior to download.